-Figuring out how to dispose of an old lawn mower is tough.
-Finding a way to get lawn mower recycling can take up a Saturday that should be spent relaxing and enjoy your personal time.
+Figuring out how to dispose of an old lawn mower is difficult, but finding a safe way to take care of lawn mower recycling can take up a Saturday that should be spent relaxing and enjoy your personal time.

-First of all, we need to answer the question of whether or not you even can recycle lawn mowers.
-It’s an understandable question to have since recycling anything other than the everyday paper, plastic, metal, and (sometimes) glass can be a bit of a mystery.
+But first, can you recycle a lawn mower?
+It’s hard to know since recycling anything other than everyday paper, plastic, metal, and (sometimes) glass can be a bit of a mystery.

 Because lawn mowers are generally made of metal and rigid plastic components, they are, essentially, recyclable.
-Unfortunately, having an old lawn mower recycled is a little more complicated than chucking it in the blue bin.
+But, put simply, having an old lawn mower recycled is a little more complicated than chucking it in the blue curbside bin.

-Before we go any further into the nuts and bolts of lawn mower recycling, I want to highlight the fact that no matter what you decide to do with your old lawn mower, you first must make sure it is completely drained of oil and gasoline.
-More on that later.
+⚠️ Before we go any further into lawn mower recycling, it’s important that no matter what you do with your old lawn mower, you must make sure it is completely drained of oil and gasoline.

 There are more ways to recycle an old lawn mower than hauling it over to Home Depot or your local recycling center.
-When we usually think of recycling, the first thing that comes to mind is the municipal recycling facility with all of its crushing, ripping machines and giant, loud equipment.
+When we usually think of recycling, what comes to mind is the municipal recycling facility with all of its crushing, ripping machines and giant equipment.

 The truth is, sending stuff off to someplace we equate with recycling isn’t the only way to recycle, and it’s actually usually the least effective form of recycling out there.